Police Misconduct Accountability Act

 Police Misconduct and Our Choice to have Accountability

 After graduating and enjoying the social work program, I am now working on a second associates degree in Criminal Justice.
-I plan to work on the reform side of criminal justice.
-I have recently been working on an idea to submit a new bill to Georgia legislature.
-It began after watching this clip: https://youtu.be/n5VbS3C09vo , a Fox 5 Atlanta link with Sheriff Joe Chapman's comment on body cams.
+I plan to work on the advocacy side for criminal and social justice.
+I have recently been working on an idea to submit to Georgia legislature.
+It began after watching this clip: https://youtu.be/n5VbS3C09vo , a Fox 5 Atlanta link with walton County Sheriff Joe Chapman's comment on body cams.
 Is Joe saying he won't hold the "one bad apple" accountable by allowing any and all bad apples?
 The comment about someone posting something wrong on Facebook exemplifies the lack of understanding that Facebook pages can be configured to have only “notice” posts not allowing any comments to be made.

 It is a violation of the first amendment, and a violation of oath, if comments are deleted from official government pages where comments are allowed to be made.
 Dissent is not a crime, but disbanding body cams surely raises the question of transparency and accountability.

-The idea/bill I am working on is entitled "Police Misconduct Accountability Act."
-It comprises of two mandatory rules for all law enforcement: 1) That all standard operating procedures of police interactions be recorded through body cams.
+The idea/bill is entitled "Police Misconduct Accountability Act."
+It comprises of two mandatory rules for all law enforcement: 1) That all standard operating procedures of police interactions with civilians be recorded through body cams.
 2) That all private and public law enforcement facilities housing inmates have audio/video cameras recording 24 hours a day, or on motion alert to record.
-These measures can provide judicial review for cases of misconduct.
+These measures can provide judicial review for cases of officer misconduct.

 Is this justice?